-- 7.4 Use of Mobile Phones in School Policy - 7.5 We will not allow images of students to be used on school websites, publicity, or press releases, without express permission from the parent/carer, and if we do obtain such permission, we will not identify individual children by name. - 7.6 The school cannot however be held accountable for photographs or video footage taken by parents/carers or members of the public at school functions. - 7.7 Photography will be used across the school as a tool to support assessment and to provide evidence of, and celebration of, curriculum coverage.
-However, staff will not use personal cameras or mobile phones to take photographs of children; all photographs will be taken on school cameras. - 7.8 Staff are not permitted to use their own mobile devices to take pictures of students in the school.
+We will not allow images of students to be used on school websites, publicity, or press releases, without express permission from the parent/carer, and if we do obtain such permission, we will not identify individual children by name.

+The school cannot however be held accountable for photographs or video footage taken by parents/carers or members of the public at school functions.
+Reminders will be given at the start of events (such as Christmas plays) for audience members to not share any images of the event on social media.

+Photography will be used across the school as a tool to support assessment and to provide evidence of, and celebration of, curriculum coverage.
+However, staff will not use personal cameras or mobile phones to take photographs of children; all photographs will be taken on school cameras or devices.

-7.9 Staff can bring their mobile devices into school but these must be locked away during student contact time.
+Staff are not permitted to use their own mobile devices to take pictures of students in the school.
+Staff can bring their mobile devices into school, but these must be locked away in teacher cupboard or staff locker during student contact time.

-7.10 Visitors to the school must be reminded when signing in that they cannot have their mobile phones out whilst on the premises.
-They are advised to use the lockers at the front of the school lobby.
+Visitors to the school must be reminded when signing in that they cannot have their mobile phones out whilst on the premises.